albertomontesg/davis-interactive/README.md

 ## DAVIS Scribbles

-In the DAVIS **Main** Challenge track, the task consists on object segmentation in a *semi-supervised* manner, i.e. the given input is the ground truth mask of the first frame.
-In the DAVIS **Interactive** Challenge, in contrast, the user input is in form of scribbles, which can be drawn much faster by humans and thus is a more realistic type of input.
-The same objects as the ones of the **Main** track have been annotated with scribbles.
+In the classical DAVIS Semi-supervised Challenge track, the task is to segment an object in a *semi-supervised* manner, i.e. the given input is the ground truth mask of the first frame.
+In the **DAVIS Interactive Challenge**, in contrast, the user input is scribbles, which can be drawn much faster by humans and thus are a more realistic type of input.

 <div style="white-space: nowrap;">